The AntiShifty ($ANTY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The AntiShifty Historical Price

-According to the latest data gathered on The AntiShifty live price page, the current price of The AntiShifty is 0.00239123USD.
-The circulating supply of The AntiShifty($ANTY) is 999.91M $ANTY , giving it a market capitalization of $2.39M.
+According to the latest data gathered on The AntiShifty live price page, the current price of The AntiShifty is 0.00259219USD.
+The circulating supply of The AntiShifty($ANTY) is 999.91M $ANTY , giving it a market capitalization of $2.60M.

 How Does The AntiShifty ($ANTY) Price Prediction Module Work?